Bilbonet/bilbonet-tsm/tsm_timesheet_commission/readme/USAGE.md

 1. Go to *T.S.M \> Tasks*
 2. Edit or create a new task
-3. When you have selected a partner, each new invoice line you add will have the agents and commissions set at customer level
+3. In the timesheet tab, in each spent time record, you have a new button *"icon with several persons represented"*, to edit commission agents of the line.
-4. You can add, modify or delete these agents discretely clicking on the icon with several persons represented, next to the "Commission" field in the list.
+4. You can add, modify or delete these agents discretely clicking on the button.
 This icon will be available only if the line hasn't been invoiced yet.
 5. If you have configured your system for editing lines in a popup window, agents will appear also in this window.